Gympie Shaft Repair Program

 Key risks

-Health and safety risks associated with subsidence or holes appearing under buildings, in roads, or in areas with unrestricted public access.
+Health and safety risks associated with subsidence or holes appearing under buildings, in roads, or in areas with open public access.
 These events pose significant risks to people and property, particularly after rainfall events.

 Completed works